Snowflyt/tinyeffect/README.md

 const iterate = <T>(value: T) => effect("iterate")<[value: T], void>(value);
 ```

-This might look complex at first, but it simply wraps the `effect` function to make it generic. `effect("iterate")` returns a generic generator function, and we pass type arguments to specialize it, then call the function with a value to yield an Effect object.
+This might look complex at first, but it simply wraps the `effect` function to make it generic. `effect("iterate")` returns a generic factory function that produces an `Effected` instance, and we pass type arguments to specialize it, then call the function with a value to yield an `Effect` object.

 ### Handling effects with another effected program